 Matter Proposal Details The proposed development will involve the relocation of the existing Toowoomba Clay Target Club, Sporting Shooters Association of Australia - Oakey Branch and Toowoomba Company of Archers Inc. in the southwest corner of the site to new facilities in the northern portion of the site.
 It is expected that the development will benefit these clubs providing new first-class facilities.
 It is understood that these clubs have agreed to the proposed relocation.
 6. adverse impacts on Any adverse impacts on surrounding properties generated by the proposed development have been identified and addressed at section 8.0.
-7. Acknowledgement of any off- site impacts such as traffic, noise, infrastructure capacity and how these impacts are proposed to be managed. been identified and addressed at section 8.0.
-8. Any impacts generated by the construction of the facility have been identified and addressed at section 8.0.
-9. Any works and land affected outside the boundary of the site that would be subject to the entity's proposal. which will be subject to future upgrade works to cater for traffic generated 10.
-Acknowledgement of relevant state interests and planning instruments and how they relate to the entity's proposal.
-State Planning Policy Liveable Communities The proposed TRSP has been designed to ensure it achieves the outcomes sought by this State interest.
-Reference is made to the assessment of the development against this State interest in Table 8 .
+7. Acknowledgement of any off- site impacts such as traffic, noise, infrastructure capacity and how these impacts are proposed to be managed.
+Any off-site impacts associated with the proposed development have been identified and addressed at section 8.0.
+8. Acknowledgement of any construction impacts and how these impacts are proposed to be managed.
+9. Any works and land affected outside the boundary of the site that would be subject to the entity's proposal.
+The LGID will also include land within the Gowrie Junction Road reserve which will be subject to future upgrade works to cater for traffic generated by the proposed development.
+The LCID area and areas in which works will be undertaken are identified on the LGID plans attached at Appendix A .
+10. Acknowledgement of relevant State Planning Policy state interests and planning instruments and how they relate to the entity's proposal.
+Liveable Communities and Ho using Liveable Communities The proposed TRSP has been designed to ensure it achieves the outcomes sought by this State interest.
+Reference is made to the assessment of the development against this State interest in Table 8.
 Economic Growth Development and Construction The location of the proposed precinct ensures it is adequately accessible to members of the public and can be appropriately serviced by all relevant urban infrastructure networks, whilst ensuring it does not impact on the sufficient supply of suitable land for residential, commercial or mixed-use development.
 Reference is made to the assessment of the development against this State interest in Table 8.